 Southern Indiana Transit System (SITS) operates its programs and services without regard to race, color, and national origin in accordance with Title VI of the Civil Rights Act of 1964.
 Any person who believes he or she has been aggrieved by any unlawful discriminatory practice under Title VI may file a complaint with SITS.

-For information on SITS’s civil rights plan and the procedures to file a complaint contact SITS’S Representative, Transportation Director telephone 812-734-1000 and TTY contact #; email contact email@example.com or visit our office at 3143 Progress Blvd., Corydon, IN.
+For information on SITS’s civil rights plan and the procedures to file a complaint, contact the Transportation Director at 812-734-1000, email@example.com or visit our office at 3143 Progress Blvd., Corydon, IN.
 47112.
-For more information visit www.brsinc.org
+For more information visit www.brsinc.org.

 East Building, 5th Floor –TCR

 Washington, DC 20590

 If information is needed in another language or alternate format, contact the SITS Director at 812-734-1000.
 People who ware deaf and hard of hearing,please contact us by calling 7-1-1, email at Dbrtdsp@brsinc.org,or through Video Relay Service.

 Contact Us for Trip Requests, Cancellations or Complaints:

 Please use the emergency number only if there is an immediate problem with your scheduled transportation.
 This number is not for reservations.

 If the passenger is unable to make a scheduled trip, the customer must call the scheduling office within 24 hours of pick-up time to cancel or reschedule.
 Repeated unnotified missed appointments by any passenger may result in a suspension in service privileges for up to two (2) weeks.
 If there are three concurrent occurrences where a customer does not show up for their scheduled ride, the customer will be tracked as a no show with dispatch.
 SITS management and Blue River Services Inc. CEO/President shall determine all suspensions.
 Furthermore, SITS transportation department must be informed of all destinations when a trip is scheduled.